dib-lab/2020-paper-sourmash-gather/manuscript.md

 competitive with other current approaches and has many additional conveniences (discussed in detail below).
 The comparison of hash-based estimation of containment to mapping results in Figure
-@fig:gather shows that this approach is an accurate proxy for systematic mapping.
+@fig:mapping suggests that this approach may be an accurate proxy for systematic mapping.

 This min-set-cov approach for assigning genomes to metagenomes using